 Our firm is taking the lead in assisting small businesses and individuals.
-The Sub V goal is to reorganize faster and to reduce costs.
+The Subchapter V goal is to reorganize faster and to reduce costs.

 The debtor retains control of its business and the judge can confirm a fair and equitable plan.